Exoplanet Atmosphere Retrieval from Multifractal Analysis of Secondary Eclipse Spectra

 We have demonstrated this approach for exoplanet HD189733b, where, by using the wavelength dependent transit timescales of the planet in its secondary eclipse \citep[from][]{Sahil:EXO}, we construct the size variation of the planet with respect to its star as a function of wavelength.
 The exoplanet does not have a well-defined boundary, and the chemical species present in its atmosphere absorb some of the incident light from the star corresponding to their transitions, leading to a wavelength dependent size of the planet.
 We showed that the abundance of water vapor, ammonia and carbon dioxide is exhibited by strong features in its spectrum (Fig. \ref{fig:RadiiRatio}).
 This result is free from any assumptions associated with different atmospheric models.
 Moreover, the emergent spectra principally samples the region around the substellar point on the exoplanet, thereby constraining the data to the uppermost layers of the atmosphere.
 However, our method, because it is sampling the planetary limb, can probe the lower layers of the atmosphere during the secondary eclipse phase, as demonstrated by the emission spectrum in Figure \ref{fig:RadiiRatio}.

 This approach provides a robust and unique framework to detect and study exoplanet atmospheres solely using data.
 By characterizing the stellar flux as a multifractal, and thereby using the noise as a source of information, we can study exoplanet atmospheric spectroscopic signatures.
 This method provides a systematic approach to constrain different atmospheric model assumptions thereby honing the understanding of observed composition.\\ \\ The support of NASA Grant NNH13ZDA001N-CRYO is acknowledged by both authors.
-J.S.W. acknowledges Swedish Research Council grant no. 638-2013-9243 and a Royal Society Wolfson Research Merit Award.
+J.S.W. acknowledges Swedish Research Council grant no. 638-2013-9243.